![]() |

 But these sacred traditions have similar principles (f. ex. to pray and to do good, to turn away from egotism, to refer to a divine scripture).
 These principles are there because the divine message is universal - God sent prophets to all nations.
 This is the dimension of truth.

-But similar principles do NOT imply that one regards (a.) all religions as equally valid and (b.) that it is of no importance which one to follow,
+(b.) that it is of no importance which one to follow,

-(c.) or worse not to follow any!
+(c.) or worse to become disbeliever and not to follow any!

-And btw. similar universal principles are a proof against the atheists, nihilists and all the rest, who claim that the world religions are basically products of the human mind, i.e. rather clever - or not so - "inventions."
+In addition similar universal principles are a proof against the atheists, nihilists and all the rest, who claim that the world religions are basically products of the human mind, i.e. rather clever - or not so - "inventions."

 This is the other dimension, in the process of which the old religions lost much/ all of their sanctifying and liberating power.

-{ Verily the most honoured of you in the sight of Allah is (he who is) the most righteous [with most taqwâ] of you. } Sura Al-Hujurat (49), v.13
+{ Verily the most honoured of you in the sight of Allah is (he who is) the most righteous [with most taqwā] of you. } Sura Al-Hujurat (49), v.13

-, it can be seen that this message is directed to all nations and peoples irrespective of age and culture.
+In the specific case of the Islamic tradition, which was conveyed to mankind by the final Messenger of Allah ﷺ , it can be seen that this message is directed to all nations and peoples irrespective of age and culture.
 This is the reason for *Islam* reigning today and until the end of time [see chapters 6a] and [ 7 ].

 (1) the fact that the truth of Islam was revealed from a non-human, Divine origin!

-, i.e. by the message and pattern (sunnah) and the whole religion of Islam, its schools of law, spirituality, saintity.
+(2) the fact that this truth was formed in the way it was by the Prophet Muhammad ﷺ , i.e. by the message and pattern (sunna) and the whole religion of Islam, its schools of law, spirituality, sanctity.

 Therefore what is not meant here is what is usually called 'traditions', or usages and customs, or (Islamic) civilisation, but only the above.